Connect with others who understand.

 1. Shortness of Breath

-Shortness of breath or breathlessness often occurs with PAH, and it can be serious.
-In many cases, shortness of breath is the first noticeable symptom of PAH, and it may ultimately lead to a diagnosis if your doctor rules out more common lung diseases, such as asthma and chronic obstructive pulmonary disease (COPD).
+Shortness of breath often occurs with PAH, and it can be serious.
+In many cases, shortness of breath is the first noticeable symptom of PAH in its early stages.
+It may later lead to a diagnosis if your doctor rules out more common lung diseases, such as asthma, chronic obstructive pulmonary disease (COPD), or emphysema.

-During the course of PAH, if shortness of breath increases either during activity or at rest, it may indicate that your PAH is progressing.
+During the course of PAH, if shortness of breath increases either during activity or at rest, it may indicate that your PAH is getting worse.

 One myPHteam member wrote, “My day started at 3 a.m. when I woke up gasping for breath, couldn’t breathe, wheezing, grabbing my chest with a sharp pain.
 Fear again, was it a heart attack or PAH?”

 Do not take shortness of breath for granted.
 If you find it increasingly difficult to get enough air, you should notify your doctor as soon as possible.
-The sooner you do, the sooner they can assess you to determine whether you’d benefit from changing your treatment plan.
+The sooner you do, the sooner they can determine whether you’d benefit from changing your treatment plan.

 2. Dizziness and Fainting

 Feeling light-headed or dizzy can also be an early symptom of PAH.
 Syncope (fainting or suddenly losing consciousness) can occur with severe dizziness.
-You get dizzy when your brain isn’t getting enough oxygenated blood due to limited function of the heart caused by PAH.
-People with PAH may experience dizziness during physical activity or even from remaining still.
+You can get dizzy when your brain isn’t getting enough oxygen due to limited function of the heart caused by PAH.
+People with PAH may experience dizziness during physical activity or even when remaining still.

 “Falling over from being dizzy and light-headed,” one myPHteam member wrote.
 Another member said, “This has been a bad week for me.
 When I move I get dizzy, nauseous, weak.”